 The mission of Cleveland Utilities is to provide our customers with excellent and reliable water, wastewater, electric, and supporting services through innovative business practices, a process of continual improvement, and a demonstrated commitment to our community and Core Principles.

 Cleveland Utilities aspires to be an organization of the highest quality collaboratively and responsibly to meet the evolving utility needs of our community into the foreseeable future.

-Innovation: We value and embrace innovate business practices as we strive to remain at the forefront of service excellence.
+- Innovation: We value and embrace innovative business practices as we strive to remain at the forefront of service excellence.

-Reliability: We value our commitment to providing reliable and essential utility services our community has come to expect and deserve.
+- Reliability: We value our commitment to providing the reliable and essential utility services our community has come to expect and deserve.